 Stratabeat Differences

-They use behavioral insights to build content that matches how cybersecurity buyers actually do research and make choices.
-Their teams know the language, compliance terms, and threats that fill the conversations of today’s security leaders.
+They use behavioral insights to build content that matches how cybersecurity buyers actually research and evaluate solutions.
+Their teams know the language, compliance terminology, and threat landscape that shape conversations among security leaders.

 Services include: